-- Increase in Black Oystercatcher nesting success and potentially increased recruitment of new nesting pairs: Data collected by volunteer monitor(s) for Portland Audubon Oregon Black Oystercatcher Project. - Reduction in harvest of intertidal animals and algae and increased health of intertidal ecosystem: Observations and reports by CoastWatch volunteer(s) and potential photo point monitoring. - Reduction in disruption of birds by off-leash dogs: Data on rescued birds and nesting success collected by volunteer monitor(s) for Portland Audubon Oregon Black Oystercatcher Project; data on police calls or reports of dog attacks. - Small volunteer outreach program during bird nesting season with tabulation of how many members of the public reached/educated about the site, regulations, and disturbance issues - Signage stating regulations and wildlife protection at site access points at West 7th and West 5th Streets
+- Increase in Black Oystercatcher nesting success and potentially increased recruitment of new nesting pairs: Data collected by volunteer monitor(s) for Portland Audubon Oregon Black Oystercatcher Project. - Reduction in harvest of intertidal animals and algae and increased health of intertidal ecosystem: Observations and reports by CoastWatch volunteer(s) and, potentially, photo point monitoring. - Reduction in disruption of birds by off-leash dogs: Data on rescued birds from Wildlife Center of the North Coast and nesting success collected by volunteer monitor(s) for Portland Audubon Oregon Black Oystercatcher Project; data on police calls or reports of dog attacks. - Signage stating regulations and wildlife protection at most common access points.